dbgrandi/cocoapods-play/README.md

 Asks politely if `PODNAME` can come out and play by creating a playground.

+Release Note from Apple:

+ > Playgrounds are not currently sandboxed.
+They run with the full permissions of the logged in user.
+Care should be taken before opening playgrounds obtained from others.
+Before opening the playground you can inspect the code in a playground by looking in `.swift` files inside the playground wrapper.
+Control click the playground in Finder and choose `Show Package Contents` to see the contents of that playground.
+(16773467)!

 ## What's the deal?

 I want this to work, but Swift is young and there are things preventing us from using third party